 Mold in the Cold

 Moisture, nutrients, and a favorable temperature range create ideal conditions that support mold growth.
-And since that temperature range for most species is 60–80 degrees Fahrenheit, it’s easy for mold to feel comfortable in the same type of environment where people feel comfortable year-round.
+And since that temperature range for most species is 60–80 degrees Fahrenheit (according to the NC Department of Health & Human Services), it’s easy for mold to feel comfortable in the same type of environment where people feel comfortable year-round.
 That means mold and fungi will almost always be able to find the right conditions to spread in your home.

-Despite the availability of comfortable temperatures, what’s even more valuable to mold is moisture.
+Despite the availability of comfortable temperatures, what’s even more valuable to mold (according to the US Environmental Protection Agency) is moisture.
 The rainy season — and its accompanying high humidity — typically sticks to the warmer months, keeping the soil around your house damp and moisture in the air.
 In winter, however, moisture is prone to plaguing certain areas.
 Windows are especially worrisome, as the mixing of warm inside air and cold outside air causes condensation to form.
 This makes your windows a prime location for mold growth during the winter months.

 How to Prevent Mold in the Winter